Skip to contents

 Details

 This function sends a GET request to the 'disease.sh' API for COVID-19 statistics in one or more U.S. states.
 If multiple states are passed, they must be comma-separated and correctly spelled.
 The 'updated' field is returned in milliseconds and is converted to a POSIXct datetime.
+Requires an active internet connection.

 Note

 Requires an internet connection.
+Function fails gracefully if API is unavailable.

 References